Your Goal: Aware of whole breath, free from directed thinking & doubt.

 If you are not enjoying being mindful of each breath, your mind will replace it with something enjoyable, like thinking or fantasising.
 If this continues to go unnoticed, your mind will then slip back to Hindrance 04: Habitual Forgetting, causing your samadhi (unification of mind) that you have developed so far to collapse.

-Progression: Once you have weakened Mind Wandering and find pleasure in each breath, you are ready to develop Marker 07: Breath Sensations.
+Progression: Once you have weakened Mind Wandering and find enjoyment in each breath, you are ready to develop Marker 07: Breath Sensations.
 Reaching this next stage requires a final calming of all effort in your body, breathing and mind, as well as increased clarity of comprehension to avoid slipping into Hindrance 07: Gross Dullness.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention.
 It is skillful to view them as an opportunity for insight into your mind rather than something to overcome.